amplience/dc-extension-aprimo-content-selector/README.md

 ## Integration

-When an asset is selected in from Aprimo it is available in the Amplience Content.
+When an asset is selected from Aprimo it is available in the Amplience Content Hub.
 The JSON stored is exactly as returned from the Aprimo Content Selector when a rendition is selected.

 Example: